yingkitw/pptx-rs/docs/CODEBASE.md

 ## Overview

-This document describes the organization of the pptx-rs codebase and how to navigate and extend it.
+This document describes the organization of the ppt-rs codebase and how to navigate and extend it.

 ## Directory Structure